A significant threat to Hector’s and Māui dolphins

 How are dolphins exposed to the parasite?

-Wastewater treatment plants may also be a source of contamination (if cat faeces/kitty litter have been flushed down the toilet).
-Unfortunately, toxoplasma oocysts cannot be treated by standard wastewater disinfection methods such as UV radiation.
+Unfortunately, toxoplasma oocysts cannot be treated by standard wastewater treatment methods, such as UV radiation.

-There is no vaccination available for dolphins, and addressing this threat requires multiple approaches to reduce the amount of cat faeces entering rivers, estuaries and the sea.
+Addressing this threat requires multiple approaches to reduce the amount of the parasite entering rivers, estuaries and flowing out to sea.

 How you can help